NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 Run Command
 -----------

-Currently, GeoIPS creates all outputs defined by products via a process workflow (procflow).
-These process workflows are written as a bash script, which tells GeoIPS what plugins will be used and how they will be processed.
+Currently, GeoIPS creates all outputs defined by products via a processing workflow (procflow).
+These processing workflows are written as a bash script, which tells GeoIPS what plugins will be used and how they will be processed.
 While this works for the time being, we are largely refactoring the way in which outputs will be produced by using an order-based procflow.
 We eventually want to specify the order in which a procflow